buffetboy2001/cmake-exploration/README.md

 So, this works!
 But there are some drawbacks of this approach.
 __Reminder: I'm still learning CMake, so some of these may have CMake solutions that I'm just not aware of.__
-* This seems to completely fail if offline.
-The build breaks if the system cannot get to the URL.
-_* Question: Is there a CACHE that can be used?
-I think I read something about offline behavior in the kitware docs.
-Need to explore this._
 * There is no auotmatic linking by CMake of the artifact produced from the Git repo.
 Even though we've told it to make and install something.
 So, we still have a disconnect between the ExternalProject_Add action and the target_link_libraries action.
-I was bit by this disconnect almost immediately.
+I was bitten by this disconnect almost immediately.
 I pulled in the Git Tag, and installed it, but my linker command was pointing to a _different_ version, so what I had linked against was a different binary than what I isntalled.
 That's terrible!
 * There is apparently no way to tell CMake to find the include files in the Git repo and bring them into my project.
 I still had to rely upon knowing where the installed project was going to finally end up and manually tell CMake to include those header files.
 Again, a complete disconnect between a project that is a dependency and what CMake is going to build at the end.
 Grrr!
 _* Question: Is the dependency project (integrator) supposed to be declaring includes?
-I wonder if something is wrong in the project's setup.
+I wonder if something is wrong in that project's setup.
 Need to explore._

-#### Third Approach: CMake-Managed Fetch of an Artifact from File System
+#### Third Approach: CMake-Managed Fetch of an Artifact from File System (or Artifct Service)
 [] Complete Me.
 Not sure yet, but this may be using Externalproject_add(URL ...).
 That allows pulling a .tgz and expanding it, etc.

 ## Installing